indigo-biosystems/hyperion/README.md

 Hyperion is a Ruby REST client that follows certain conventions layered on top of HTTP.
-The conventions implement best practices surrounding versioning, error handling, and making an API consumable by third parties.
-Hyperion provides an abstraction that makes it easy to follow these conventions consistently across projects.
+The conventions implement best practices surrounding versioning, error handling, and crafting an API for consumption by third parties.
+Hyperion provides abstractions that make it easy to follow these conventions consistently across projects.

+This document describes the conventions, then demonstrates how to use the API, and finally shows how to test your client-side code.

 ## Conventions